‘I Swear I Was There’: The myth of Manchester’s most famous gig

 “It’s like the fly in Jurassic Park – perfectly preserved in amber.
 That’s the beauty of it.”

-Every few years, some new information about the gig comes to light.
+Every few years, some new information about that first Sex Pistols gig comes to light.
 A fresh anecdote.
 A forgotten image.
 A long-lost tiny relic.
 But still no definitive evidence that Wilson was in attendance.

 “There were 40-odd people in the audience that night… and Tony was incredibly famous,” Nolan states.